araspitzu/btc-hotspot/BUILD.md

 - sbt [https://www.scala-sbt.org/download.html]
 - Optionally eclair [https://github.com/ACINQ/eclair]

-This minimal setup will let you run `btc-hotspot` locally but remember to wire it to a lightning protocol server (eclair) to test the payment process, if in doubt feel free to contact the repo owner for help or to use the project's test instance.
+:warning: This minimal setup will let you run `btc-hotspot` locally but remember to wire it to a lightning protocol server (eclair) to test the payment process, if in doubt feel free to contact the repo owner for help or to use the project's test instance. :warning:

 ## Overview
 This is captive portal system accepting bitcoin payments over the lightning network protocol and it's designed to run on a